p-i-z/Diffeology-Archives/Open-Questions/06-Lagrangian-Floer-Homology-via-Path-Diffeology.md

 ### The Problem

 The standard definition of the Floer complex relies on the Morse theory of the action functional on the path space.
-Diffeology provides the space and the functional (via $\Komega$), but we lack a "Diffeological Morse Theory" that can handle the singular intersections without artificial perturbations.
+Diffeology provides the space and the functional (via $\mathbf{K}\omega$), but we lack a "Diffeological Morse Theory" that can handle the singular intersections without artificial perturbations.

 *   **Question:** Can we define **Floer Homology** purely within Diffeology?
-Can the "Quantum Fog" (the space of morphisms of the prequantum groupoid $\TT_\omega$) provide the necessary smoothing for intersection theory?
+Can the "Quantum Fog" (the space of morphisms of the prequantum groupoid $\mathbf{T}_\omega$) provide the necessary smoothing for intersection theory?
 Specifically, can the cohomology of the path space diffeology replace the perturbative methods of standard Floer theory?

 ### References